apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             as they appear in the table.

             This method is called on every input row, and can produce zero or more output rows.
-Each element in the tuple will correspond to one column specified in the return type of the UDTF.
+Each element in the output tuple corresponds to one column specified in the return type of the UDTF.

             Parameters